Schmooie13/numberguess-game/README.md

 # updown-lotto
-My second program...It will be a roulette style lottery program that uses a higher-than less-than style of output.
+My second program...It will be a roulette style lottery program.